pantheon-systems/documentation/source/content/guides/getstarted/08-launch.md

   <Alert title="Note" type="info">

-  Record your new username and password.
-You’ll need this information again soon.
+  Be sure to record your new username and password.

   </Alert>

 1. Select the <Icon icon="server" text="Database / Files"/> tab.

-1. Keep the default selections *except* select "Test" from **From this Environment**, then select **Clone the Database & the Files from Development into the Test Environment**.
+Keep the default selections *except* select "Test" from **From this Environment**, then select **Clone the Database & the Files from Test into the Live Environment**.

    ![Clone test to live](../../../images/dashboard/clone-test-to-live.png)